VisionScan 3D is a non-destructive, tool-less leak test for blisters including all foil types.

 - Non-destructive, deterministic blister leak test device designed to test all foil types

-- Incorporates patented 3D technology that can detect leaks in individual blister pockets, channel leaks and weak seals down to a 5μm laser drilled pin hole (pack and material dependent)
+- Utilises vacuum deflection in line with ASTM F3169-16 standard test method, to detect leaks in individual blister pockets, channel leaks and weak seals down to a 5μm laser drilled pin hole (pack and material dependent)

 - Tool-less device making it ideal for production lines running multiple products

 - Large test area (297x210mm) provides high throughput